sinadodd/ETL-Project/README.md

-# ETL Project
-## Parental factors and their impact on child success indicators
+# ETL Project: Parental factors and their impact on child success indicators

-### Himani and Rosina
+## by Himani and Rosina

 In a loose exploration of how assorted parenting inputs would affect assorted child success indicators, we have chosen to zero on in location (states) as a way to generalize and see if there might be any trends.